rcoenmans/jira-to-vsts-migration/README.md

 ```
 ### 3. Create a work item in Azure DevOps
 The next step is to create a corresponding work item in Azure DevOps for each issue in the results.

+We would like to keep the original CREATED_DATE value from Jira instead of the *migration date* which Azure DevOps will populate for us automatically.
+Therefore, we need to set `bypass_rules=True` in the call to `vsts_client.create_workitem()`.
+This allows us to bypass the rules for fields that are typically automatically populated (based on current date/time, user running the script, etc.) and set them with the original values from Jira.
 ```python
 for result in results:
     # We first need to get all the properties of the issue in Jira (remember the query only returns a list of ids)